Breakdown of a marriage or other relationship

-If the relationship is abusive or violent, a barring, safety or protection order may be required.
+If the relationship is abusive or violent, a safety, protection or barring order may be required.
 Information on domestic and sexual violence as well as information on local and national support services is available from Cosc - The National Office for the Prevention of Domestic, Sexual and Gender-based Violence.

 If you are concerned about violence in your home, you should contact your local Garda Station.
 Contact details for your local Garda station are available on the Garda Síochána website.
 You could also visit your family doctor who, apart from dealing with any possible injuries, can provide information on counselling and other supports.

-To apply for a barring order or a safety order you must go to your local District Court Office.
+To apply for a safety or barring order you must go to your local District Court Office.
 Contact details for your local District Court office are available from the Courts Service.

 The Family Mediation Service provides a free service that helps separating couples co-operate with each other in working out mutually acceptable arrangements.
-The Child and Family Agency funds voluntary organisations that provide marriage and relationship counselling.
+Tusla - the Child and Family Agency funds voluntary organisations that provide marriage and relationship counselling.